Some courses displayed may not be offered every year.

 STAFF

-Prerequisite: Spanish 102L (may be taken concurrently).
+Prerequisite: Spanish 102L or Spanish 30 (may be taken concurrently).

 Medieval Spanish literature.